5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ```

 ##### Trend Sentiment
 - Results of the changepoint detection model.
-The model is compiled in the following function, utilizing the PELT algorithm (Pruned Extract Linear Time) which identifies change points through minimizing a penalized sum of costs.
+The model is compiled in the function below, utilizing the PELT algorithm (Pruned Extract Linear Time) which identifies change points through minimizing a penalized sum of costs.
 Here, we are using a penalty of 6 as we want to balance meaningful intepretation with model sensitivity.
 See the code below or [ds_app_2.py](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/blob/main/ds_app_2.py) for details:

 ```
 def changepoint_df(choose_episode):